pabennett/chiptools/docs/examples.rst

 Apply Values to Generic Ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Designs can be parameterised via the use of a generic port on the top level
+FPGA designs can be parameterised via the use of a generic port on the top level
 component.
 You can assign values to top level port generics by using the
 **add_generic** method: